dart-lang/language/working/0524-variance/feature-specification.md

-_X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a formal parameter which is covariant. *For instance, _X_ can never be the return type of a method or getter, and it can never be the bound of a type parameter of a generic method.*
+_X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a formal parameter which is covariant. *For instance, _X_ can never be the return type of a method or getter, and it can never be the bound of a type parameter of a generic method.* If the enclosing declaration declares an extension type, this error also applies if _X_ occurs in a non-contravariant position in the representation type.

 *If _X_ has the variance modifier `inout` then there are no variance related restrictions on the positions where it can occur in member signatures.*

-Let _D_ be a class, mixin class, enum, or mixin declaration, let _S_ be a direct superinterface of _D_, and let _X_ be a type parameter declared by _D_.
+Let _D_ be a class, mixin class, enum, mixin, or extension type declaration, let _S_ be a direct superinterface of _D_, and let _X_ be a type parameter declared by _D_.
 It is a compile-time error if _X_ is covariant, and _X_ occurs in a non-covariant position in _S_.
 It is a compile-time error if _X_ is contravariant, and _X_ occurs in a non-contravariant position in _S_.
 In these rules, type inference of _S_ is assumed to have taken place already.

 *An invariant type parameter can occur in any position in a superinterface.
 These constraints on allowed locations for type parameters ensure that if